 Yes, a property price guide to London might seem ambitious, but apart from the fact that it’s the biggest city in the country, and a hotspot of property sales, London is unique in its influence on the property market generally.

 Facts first: the average property price in the greater London region is an enormous £666,000.
-Over the last 12 months, the average price increased by six percent.
+Over the last 12 months, the average price increased by six percent which is just one reason many are turning to cash house buyers as a way to cash in on the higher value of their property.
 While the average price of an established property is £664,000, the price of a newly built property is £691,000.
 There were 61,500 property sales, which represented a drop of 30.6% (-30.4k transactions).
 At the top end of the scale, the postcode W1K holds the highest prices.
 The average price is £12.3 million, which is 1852% of the average house price.

 Introduction To The Area